adfresca/sdk-ios/README.md

 }
 ```

-For more details of AFPurchase object with the actual item , check the table below.
+For more details of AFPurchase object with the actual item, check the table below.

 Method | Description
 ------------ | ------------- | ------------
 itemId(string) | Set the unique identifier of your item.
-This value is may not be different per the os platform or app store.
+This value may not be different per the os platform or app store.
 We recommend that you make this value unique for all platforms and stores.
-Our service distinguish each item by this value.
+Our service can distinguish each item by this value.
 currencyCode(string) | Set the current code of IOS 4217 standard.
-You may use SKProduct's's value or manually set the value form your server.
+You may use SKProduct's's value or manually set the value from your server.
-price(double) | Set the item price. you may use SKProduct's value or manually set the value from your server.
+price(double) | Set the item price.
+You may use SKProduct's value or manually set the value from your server.
 purchaseDate(date) | Set the date of purchase.
 You may use SKPaymentTransaction.transactionDate value.
 If you set nil value, it will be automatically recorded by our SDK and server.
-Please don't use local time of user's device.
+Please don't use local time of the user's device.
 transactionReceiptData(nsdata) | Set the receipt property of SKPaymentTransaction object.
 We will use it to verify the receipt in the future.

 #### Virtual Item Tracking

 When users purchased your virtual item in the app, you can also create AFPurchase object and call logPurchase() method.
-Also, call cancelPromotionPurchase method when user cancelled or failed to purchase.
+Also, call cancelPromotionPurchase method when the user cancelled or failed to purchase.

 ```objective-c
 - (void)didPurchaseVirtualItem {